 When the weather warms up and the days get longer, we instinctively begin spending more time outdoors—and so do the pests that pose risks to our pets.
 In regions like Temecula, Murrieta, Menifee, Lake Elsinore, and San Diego, the mild climate allows mosquitoes and other parasites to thrive nearly year-round.
 This makes parasite prevention not just a seasonal concern but a vital component of your pet’s ongoing health plan.

-At Care Animal Hospital, we’re committed to helping you stay ahead of these risks with proactive guidance and dependable care tailored to your pet’s lifestyle and your location.
+At Care Animal Hospital & Urgent Care, we’re committed to helping you stay ahead of these risks with proactive guidance and dependable care tailored to your pet’s lifestyle and your location.

 Heartworm disease is a potentially deadly condition caused by parasitic worms transmitted through mosquito bites.
 Once inside a pet’s body, heartworm larvae grow and lodge in the heart, lungs, and associated blood vessels, causing serious health issues over time.